PhD completed at the Centre for Communication Systems Research, University of Surrey.

 Thesis for Doctor of Philosophy (PhD), June 2001.

-Discusses satellite constellations with intersatellite links.
+Discusses satellite constellations with intersatellite links, some with double surface coverage or with MPLS.

 Here, we examine networking and internetworking issues affecting satellite networking in complex satellite constellation networks, and determine what is needed in order to support services based on the TCP/IP suite well in satellite constellations.